CrSjimo/vscode-faioj-submit/README.md

 # syzoj-submittor README

-This is the README for your extension "syzoj-submittor".
+This is the README for your extension "faioj-submittor".
 After writing up a brief description, we recommend including the following sections.

 ## Features